tsuereth/glog/content/post/2023/07/09_zelda_tearsofthekingdom.md

 rating = ["Awesome"]
 +++

-{{% game "The Legend of Zelda: Tears of the Kingdom" %}}Tears of the Kingdom{{% /game %}}, in revisiting {{% game "The Legend of Zelda: Breath of the Wild" %}}Breath of the Wild{{% /game %}}'s story and environment, isn't just a {{% tag "The Legend of Zelda" %}}Zelda{{% /tag %}} anomaly; it's also a big risk.
+[Tears of the Kingdom](game:The Legend of Zelda: Tears of the Kingdom), in revisiting [Breath of the Wild](game:The Legend of Zelda: Breath of the Wild)'s story and environment, isn't just a [Zelda](tag:The Legend of Zelda) anomaly; it's also a big risk.
 How is a game with the same mechanics, and same environment, supposed to measure up to the sense of wonder - the awesome scale and the <i>intimidating</i> scope - that felt so fresh back in 2017?

 With the Depths, is how.
 Hyrule's Depths, a dark mirror of the overworld, are equally sprawling but well... <i>dark</i>.
 So dark that you can't see your surroundings, can't see a cliff right in front of you!, without <a href="https://zeldawiki.wiki/wiki/Brightbloom_Seed">guide lamps</a>.
 It's confusing, it's spooky, the <a href="https://zeldawiki.wiki/wiki/Gloom">gloom</a> weakens you, and there are probably monsters hiding <i>right over there!</i>